We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Sex and gender exist on spectrums.
 This article will use the terms “male,” “female,” or both to refer to sex assigned at birth.
 Click here to learn more.

 A person’s hair follicles can stay in the growth phase — known as the anagen phase — for several years.
 DHT can shorten this growth phase and stop the hair from growing.
-It can also shift follicles into the telogen phase, a resting phase that can see hair fall out more easily.
+It can also shift follicles into the telogen phase, a resting phase that can cause hair to fall out more easily.

 Learn more about DHT and hair loss.